mgmt-sa-tiger-team/sap-hana-workshop/exercises/rhel_sap/3-compliance/README.md

 Evaluate SAP Environment with Red Hat Insights
 ==============================================

 **NOTES:** This lab is currently based on RHEL 8.1 which is the most recent minor release certified by SAP as of 4/20/2021.
 RHEL 8.4 includes the ability to remediate Insights findings from https://cloud.redhat.com/ however this is not the case for 8.1.
-If you are not using a Satellite in this lab you will not be able to automate remediation though you will still be able to review findings and download playbooks to effect remediation manually.
+If your workshop environment includes a Satellite lab you will be able to automate remediation of your HANA Servers through it.
+If not your instructor will walk the class through a demostration of Insights using the https://cloud.redhat.com/ portal, although cusotmers will still be able to review findings and download playbooks to effect remediation manually.

 Your HANA environment is up and running.
 What can you do to improve it?